Alliance-Software/vitasite-docs/docs/content.md

 The Content Editor tool is used to create content items, edit content properties, edit the content itself, and delete content items.
 You can access the Content Editor by clicking on the “Content Items” link in the left navigation bar, within the "Content" section on any administrative page.
 Alternatively, you can click on “Content Items" link in the body of the main administrative screen.

 ![Figure 1.](img/content_figure_1.png)

-_Figure 1_
+*Figure 1*

-A representation of the main Content Editor screen is shown in Figure 1.
+A representation of the main Content Editor screen is shown in **Figure 1**.
 On this screen you can see all the content items in your site.
 The top of the page contains a link allowing you to create new content items.

 The bottom part of the screen lists your existing content items in alphabetical order.
 You can change the sort order by clicking on one of the other column header links.
 Next to each item is a check box that allows you to perform certain actions on one or more content items.
 The actions that can be taken are shown in the “Action” menu at the start of the content item listing.